moharm/moharm/README.md

 - 👋 Hi, I’m Mohcine Harmouch
-- 👀 I’m interested in software develeppment
+- 👀 I’m interested in software develeppment, new tech and VolleyBall
-- 🌱 I’m currently learning new tech out there as typeScript and kubernetes
+- 🌱 I’m currently working as a software developper
 - 💞️ I’m looking to collaborate on Spring and/or ReactJs
 - 📫 How to reach me
 per Linkedin : https://www.linkedin.com/in/mohcine-harmouch/